 Baileys Cream Dessert

-- Prepare the coffee soak by mixing the hot water with instant coffee.
-Stir in Baileys.
+- Prepare the coffee soak by stirring in Baileys to the strong coffee.

 - Dip sponge finger biscuit into the coffee soak, back and front.
 Arrange the sponge finger biscuit into container preferred.
 Try to fill in any gaps in the container – you might need to cut the sponge finger biscuits to fit in.